mikewitk/lighthouse-web-notes/react.md

 ReactDOM.render(buttonWithListener, root);
 ```

-`When the buttons is clicked, the function will get called`
+`When the button is clicked, the function will get called`

 Like regular event listeners, they take an **event** as an argument, and unless the function is already bound to a specific object, the keyword **this** will refer to the **DOM element** that had the listener.